 A series of further major investments has continued the complete refurbishment of every area of the property to high international standards.
 The appointment of London based architects Manser Associates working with interior designer Julian Reed saw the remodelling of the main building and guestrooms at the turn of the millennium, introducing a crisper, cleaner feel reminiscent of 1930’s marine architecture – a style which has become a classic icon for comfort and luxury.

-Patrick's philosophy of continuous improvement has most recently led to the launch of the new fine dining restaurant, Ocean and the redesign of the entrance hall and lounge areas to provide an even greater feeling of luxury.
-As with the evolution of the hotel during the last 20 years, the renovation blends traditional and modern elements through high quality, timeless design, specially commissioned furniture and striking artwork.
+Patrick’s philosophy of continuous improvement led to the launch of the fine dining restaurant, Ocean and the redesign of the entrance hall and lounge areas to provide an even greater feeling of luxury.
+As with the evolution of the hotel during the last 35 years, the renovation blends traditional and modern elements through high quality, timeless design, specially commissioned furniture and striking artwork.

 In tandem with the ongoing development of the building, the hotel gardens and grounds have benefited from a landscaping programme overseen by local landscape architect, Michael Felton.
 Breathtaking ocean views over St Ouen’s Bay have been further enhanced by carefully managed tree surgery, firmly emphasizing The Atlantic’s magnificent headland setting.

 Barclays, who the Burke family have banked with for six generations, recently created a short video showing life behind the scenes at The Atlantic Hotel as part of their ‘Masters of their Craft’ series.
 The video can be viewed on the Barclays Overseas website.